Jacqueline M. Zalewski, Ph.D.

 The SMP activity was published November 2020 in the American Sociological Association’s Teaching Resources and Innovation Library for Sociology (TRAILS).

-In spring 2021, in collaboration with Dr. Johnna Capitano (Professor of Management @ WCU), I began qualitative research on contractor and consultant socialization (or onboarding).
+In spring 2021, in collaboration with Dr. Johnna Capitano (Professor of Management @ WCU), I began qualitative research on contractor and consultant organizational socialization (or onboarding).
 In 2021 and 2022, Dr. Capitano and I conducted 51 interviews with three types of subjects: 1.
-Contractors and consultants (or “non-standard workers”); 2.
+Contractors and consultants (i.e., “non-standard workers”); 2.
 Agency representatives; and 3.
 Department representatives at client organizations.
-In 2022 and 2023, we presented analysis at four conferences: Labor and Employment Relations Association Annual Meeting (June 2022), Society for the Study of Social Problems Conference (August 2022), Eastern Sociological Society Conference (February 2023), and Society for the Study of Social Problems Conference (August 2023).
-In 2023, we plan to write and submit a journal manuscript that describes contractors’ and consultants’ proactive socialization into roles, relationships, and organizations at client organizations.
+In 2022 and 2023, we presented analysis at several conferences: Labor and Employment Relations Association Annual Meeting (June 2022), Society for the Study of Social Problems Conference (August 2022 and 2023), Eastern Sociological Society Conference (February 2023), and Western Academy of Management Conference (March 2024).
+A journal manuscript that describes contractors’ and consultants’ proactive socialization into roles, relationships, and organizations at client organizations is currently under review for a journal special issue on “navigating careers in non-standard work.”

 Courses Taught